 December 21 — Sometimes interesting discoveries come about when you’re looking for something entirely different.
 University of Houston College of Pharmacy’s Bin Guo, Ph.D., associate professor of pharmaceutics, and Gomika Udugamasooriya, Ph.D., associate professor of medicinal chemistry, usually focus their research efforts on cancer compounds that activate the immune system to fight the disease.
 Instead, they found one that inhibited, rather than activated, immune response.

 Udugamasooriya and Guo have been awarded a $400,000 FY2023 Innovative Research Award from the Rheumatology Research Foundation to pursue how this discovery could help in the treatment of rheumatoid arthritis (RA).

-The substance, called IFRA3Q1, inhibited collagen-induced arthritis in mice.
+The compound, called IFRA3Q1, inhibited collagen-induced arthritis in mice.
 That wasn’t what Guo and Udugamasooriya expected.